 If you are a French tax resident, you should also declare your foreign income.
 If there is a bilateral agreement, it will specify the conditions to avoid double taxation.

-Only the foreign incomes earned after your arrival date in France should be declared.
+Only the foreign income earned after your arrival date in France should be declared.

 You do not need to include in your French tax return your income earned abroad before your arrival in France, only the income earned after your arrival date.